agsb/milliForth-RiscV/README.md

     abort   restart the Forth
     .S      list cells in data stack
     .R      list cells in return stack
-    .       show cell at top of data stack words   extended list the words in dictionary dump    list contents of dictionary in binary see     list compiled contents of last word cell    sizeof a cell, 4 bytes, 32-bits
+    .       show a copy of the cell at top of data stack, words   list all compiled words in dictionary order dump    list contents of dictionary in memory order see     list compiled contents of last word cell    sizeof a cell, 4 bytes, 32-bits